miwieg/biographical_relevance_guidelines/README.md

 # biographical_relevance_guidelines

-This repository contains the annotation guidelines for the paper "Biographically Relevant Tweets -- A New Dataset, Linguistic Analysis and Classification Experiments" by Michael Wiegand, Rebecca Wilm and Katja Markert, 2022.
+This repository contains the annotation guidelines for the paper "Biographically Relevant Tweets -- A New Dataset, Linguistic Analysis and Classification Experiments" by Michael Wiegand, Rebecca Wilm and Katja Markert, COLING, 2022.

 There are the following files available in this directory:
 - annotation_guidelines.pdf: the annotation guidelines